- Commitment to Jesus

 UNITE KC will foster authentic and new relationships with those who are culturally different, racially different and socially different.

-- Commitment to Validate Experiences of Blacks and People of Color
+- Commitment to Validate Experiences of Black Americans and People of Color

 Kansas City is a great collection of diverse talents, skills and gifts, each of us fearfully and wonderfully made and we should celebrate our differences serving together for the glory of God.
 Working together for the common good and for our country will help us each realize our singularly unique purpose for which we were created.